heuermh/adam-commands/README.md

     Usage: adam-submit [<spark-args> --] <adam-args>

     Choose one of the following commands:

     ADAM ACTIONS
-                 depth : Calculate the depth from a given ADAM file, at each variant in a VCF count_kmers : Counts the k-mers/q-mers from a read dataset. count_contig_kmers : Counts the k-mers/q-mers from a read dataset. transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations adam2fastq : Convert BAM to FASTQ files plugin : Executes an ADAMPlugin
+            countKmers : Counts the k-mers/q-mers from a read dataset. countContigKmers : Counts the k-mers/q-mers from a read dataset. transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations transformFeatures : Convert a file with sequence features into corresponding ADAM format and vice versa mergeShards : Merges the shards of a file reads2coverage : Calculate the coverage from a given ADAM file
-               flatten : Convert a ADAM format file to a version with a flattened schema, suitable for querying with tools like Impala

     CONVERSION OPERATIONS
-              vcf2adam : Convert a VCF file to the corresponding ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format fragments2reads : Convert alignment records into fragment records. reads2fragments : Convert alignment records into fragment records.
+              vcf2adam : Convert a VCF file to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files adam2fastq : Convert BAM to FASTQ files fragments2reads : Convert alignment records into fragment records. reads2fragments : Convert alignment records into fragment records.

     PRINT
-                 print : Print an ADAM formatted file print_genes : Load a GTF file containing gene annotations and print the corresponding gene models flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) print_tags : Prints the values and counts of all tags in a set of records listdict : Print the contents of an ADAM sequence dictionary allelecount : Calculate Allele frequencies
-                  view : View certain reads from an alignment-record file.
+                 print : Print an ADAM formatted file flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) view : View certain reads from an alignment-record file.

     EXTERNAL COMMANDS
       count_alignments : Counts the alignments in a read dataset. count_alignments_per_read : Counts the alignments per read in a read dataset.